 In divorce proceedings the proposals can then be incorporated into a Court Order made by consent which is binding on the parties.

-Sometimes, if finances are complicated, it is necessary for parties to take independent advice, not only from their Solicitor but for example from a Financial or Pensions Advisor.
+Sometimes, if finances are complicated, it is necessary for parties to take independent advice.
+Advice not only from their Solicitor but for example from a Financial or Pensions Advisor.
 If an expert is instructed jointly by the parties he can attend Mediation sessions to assist with further discussions.

 Both of our Mediators have over 30 years’ experience as Family Lawyers and both specialise in complex financial cases.
-Over the years the Mediators have worked with clients from a variety of backgrounds, including Professionals, Service Personnel, Builders, Farmers, Property Developers and even Circus Performers.
+Over the years the Mediators have worked with clients from a variety of background.
+Backgrounds including Professionals, Service Personnel, Builders, Farmers, Property Developers and even Circus Performers.

-The benefit of Mediation in financial cases is that the cost is considerably less than going through the Court process, leaving more of the family’s assets to be divided amongst the family rather than a large proportion being spent on legal and Court fees.
+The benefit of Mediation in financial cases is that the cost is considerably less than going through the Court process.
+So you can leave more of the family’s assets to be divided amongst the family rather than being spent on legal and Court fees.